ericklein/lightbar/README.md

       - should I run a FastLED.clear() before each light function?
   - 11/20/17
       - conditional code for different LED strips beyond blinkytape and LPD8806
+      - enum stripColor for readability
+  - 11/24/17
+      - rotary encoder to to class/library/file separated functions
+      - stripColor should not also embed on/off status (see 03/02/16), impacts resolveButtons
+      - implement DEBUG flag for print and println